Daturin/Rename-Film-Series/README.md

 The third step:

-	- read the "Config_Plex" file and rename the films if they contain words from the "Config_Pex" file
+	- read the "Config_Plex" file and rename the movies if they contain words from the "Config_Pex" file
 	- there is a subtlety in this configuration file, you can delete all the characters after a keyword
 	- For example if you write: FRANÇAIS *. * -> All characters after this keyword are deleted (so be careful!)